Core

 The right exercise ball size depends mainly on your height, leg length and how you plan to use it.
 Most adults suit a 55 cm or 65 cm ball.
 When seated, your feet should stay flat and your hips should sit slightly higher than your knees.

-Choosing the correct exercise ball size can improve comfort, posture and control during sitting, balance work and core stability training.
-If you use a ball for back exercises or desk sitting, fit matters more than the label on the box.
+Choosing the correct exercise ball size can improve comfort and control during sitting, balance work and core stability training.
+If you plan to use a ball for back exercises, rehab or desk sitting, fit matters more than the label on the box.

 Quick Exercise Ball Size Guide